 Licensing:

-Contact your local council to confirm whether a Special Treatment Licence is needed.
-In London, it usually is.
+Ask your local council whether a Special Treatment Licence is required.
+In London, it often is.

 Clinic governance:

-Put in place eyewear rules, signage, emergency plans and incident logs in line with MHRA guidance.
+Put eyewear rules, signage, emergency plans and incident logs in place in line with MHRA guidance.

 The Health and Care Act 2022 gave government the power to introduce a national licensing scheme for non-surgical cosmetic procedures.
 The consultation confirmed that tattoo removal will be included.

-When it comes into effect, practitioners will need a licence, must meet set training standards, and will face inspection.
-For now, compliance depends on a combination of local council rules, insurance terms, and device law.
+Once it takes effect, practitioners will need a licence, must meet set training standards and will face inspection.
+For now, compliance still depends on a mix of local council rules, insurance terms and device law.

 No national qualification law

-exists for tattoo removal, though Level 5 courses are standard in practice.
+exists for tattoo removal, though Level 5 courses are the practical standard.

 CQC registration